-This guide to a great day in Kathmandu is right for you.
-It will be a pretty busy and memorable day, starting from a brief flight to the Himalayan giants, then moving on to biking in the outskirts of Kathmandu, then going for a cultural sightseeing and get awed by Kathmandu’s art & architecture, and finally ending the day with a Nepali dinner and cultural performances.
+This guide is the key to a great day in Kathmandu.
+It will be a pretty busy and memorable day, starting from a brief flight to the Himalayan giants, then moving on to biking in the outskirts of Kathmandu, then going for a cultural sightseeing and awing at Kathmandu’s art & architecture, and finally ending the day with a Nepali dinner and cultural performances.

 |Activities||Tentative Time Periods|